Chungking Express: Soundtrack

 The main recurring music for the first story is Dennis Brown's "Things in Life".
-The song "Baroque", composed by Michael Galasso, can be heard twice during the first part of the movie: during the opening and when Brigitte Lin's character takes the gun in the closer.
-This track does not appear on the soundtrack album, although three other tracks are similar to it: "Fornication in Space" (track 3), "Heartbreak" (track 8) and "Sweet Farewell" (track 9), played respectively on synth, guitar and piano.
+The song "Baroque", by Michael Galasso, is heard twice during the first story: during the opening and when Brigitte Lin's character takes the gun in the closer.
+This track does not appear on the soundtrack album, but three others are similar to it: "Fornication in Space" (track 3), "Heartbreak" (track 8), and "Sweet Farewell" (track 9), played respectively on synth, guitar and piano.

-The song "California Dreamin'" by The Mamas & the Papas plays in the key scenes in the second story, which also features Faye Wong's Cantonese cover version of "Dreams" by The Cranberries, which is also played over the end credits (titled "Mung Zung Yan", it is also included in her 1994 album Random Thoughts while her next album, Sky, includes a Mandarin cover).
+The song "California Dreamin'" by The Mamas & the Papas plays in key scenes in the second story, which also features Faye Wong's Cantonese cover of "Dreams" by The Cranberries, which is also played over the end credits (titled "Mung Tsung Yan", it is included in her 1994 album Random Thoughts, while her next album, Sky, includes a Mandarin cover).

-"California Dreamin'" is played numerous times by Faye Wong's character, indicative of "the simultaneity of her aversion to and desire for change".
-"What a Diff'rence a Day Made", performed by Dinah Washington, is played during a scene between Tony Leung and Valerie Chow's characters, as well as during an encounter between Tony Leung and Faye Wong's characters later in the film.
+"California Dreamin'" is played numerous times by Faye Wong's character, indicating "the simultaneity of her aversion to and desire for change".
+"What a Diff'rence a Day Made", performed by Dinah Washington, is played during a scene between Leung's and Valerie Chow's characters, as well as during an encounter between Leung's and Faye Wong's characters.

-The film's soundtrack is also widely credited with introducing Dream Pop to the Hong-Kongese market.
-Bands featured in the soundtrack, including The Cranberries and Cocteau Twins, saw significant commercial success in Hong Kong following the release of Chungking Express, and contemporary Canto-pop stars such as Candy Lo began adopting a more dream-pop sound, such as in Lo's 1998 EP Don’t Have to be… Too Perfect and subsequent album Miao....
+The film's soundtrack is widely credited with introducing dream pop to the Hong-Kongese market.
+Bands featured in the soundtrack, including The Cranberries and Cocteau Twins, saw significant commercial success in Hong Kong after Chungking Express came out, and contemporary Canto-pop stars such as Candy Lo began adopting a more dream-pop sound, such as in Lo's 1998 EP Don't Have to be...
+Too Perfect and subsequent album Miao....

-Distribution
+Release

+In August 1994, the film was selected to compete for the Golden Leopard at the 47th Locarno Film Festival.

 On 8 March 1996, the film began a limited theatrical run in North America through Quentin Tarantino's Rolling Thunder distribution company under Miramax.
 The Region 1 DVD was distributed by Rolling Thunder as Tarantino is an admirer of Wong Kar-wai.

-Chungking Express was later released by The Criterion Collection on DVD and Blu-ray Disc in 2008, although both versions are now out of print.
-Criterion has since reclaimed the rights and the film is currently available on its streaming platform, the Criterion Channel (as of July 2022).
-In March 2021, the film was re-released in a new 4k-based version by Criterion as a part of their Blu-ray box set, The World of Wong Kar Wai.
+Chungking Express was released by The Criterion Collection on DVD and Blu-ray Disc (its first release in that format) in 2008.
+Criterion has since reclaimed the rights and the film is available on its streaming platform, the Criterion Channel (as of 2022).
+In 2021, it was remastered and rereleased by Criterion as part of its Blu-ray box set The World of Wong Kar Wai.